1098-T Frequently Asked Questions

 The underlying tax law mandating Box 1 (payments received for qualified tuition) reporting was passed in late calendar year 2015.
 Following an interim period of time provided to get reporting systems up to date, the IRS and Treasury mandated that the University report in Box 1 for calendar year 2018, and years beyond, the amounts paid for qualified tuition and related expenses.
 In accordance with IRS and Treasury guidance, prior to calendar year 2018 the University reported amounts billed for qualified tuition (Box 2); however, the amount reported in Box 2 of Form 1098-T may be different than what you actually paid.
 When figuring for education tax benefits purposes for years prior to 2018, use only the amount you paid out-of-pocket in that tax year.

 1098-T forms are available electronically through MyU/My finances if you agreed to the student financial obligations and responsibilities eAgreement.
 You can learn how to view your form by going to One Stop.
-Parents/Guests can view their tuition and related fees assessed by going to MyU and clicking the My Finances tab.
+Parents/Guests can learn how to view their students 1098-T by going to One Stop Student Services.

 Yes.
 You can print copies from the My Finances section of MyU.

 For years prior to 2018, you will be sent a 1098-T since you have qualified tuition and fees that were billed; however, you will not be able to claim an education tax benefit for the previous tax year since the charges were not paid.

 No. Only one tax filer can claim the education tax benefit; however, if both the student and the parent are students and have qualified charges paid, then both may be eligible for education tax benefits.
 Please contact the IRS or your personal tax preparer if you have further questions.